 An English proficiency test, as proposed, would clearly disadvantage this particular segment of migrants, where English language proficiency testing is applied.
 The same applies generally to those coming from non-English speaking backgrounds.

 The Liverpool MRC agrees that English language competence should be facilitated and strongly resourced by immigration and citizenship programs.
-Yet, we are concerned about the adequacy of current provisioning of English language training.
-Inadequate levels will systemically exacerbate the disadvantage of the segment of people described above, and presents a view that the immigration and citizenship programme is disingenuousness with respect to a fair, equitable, and non-discriminatory approach and / or policy.
+Yet, we are concerned about the adequacy of the current provisioning of English language training.
+Inadequate levels will systemically exacerbate the disadvantage of the segment of people described above and present a view that the immigration and citizenship programme is disingenuous with respect to a fair, equitable, and non-discriminatory approach and/or policy.

 The Liverpool MRC seeks to remind the DIBP that low or no English proficiency did not prevent earlier migrants, many of whom became Australian citizens, from successful settlement and integration into Australian society, in all its spheres (social, economic, cultural, vocational and political, etc).
 Further, low or no English proficiency did not stop earlier migrants from seeing their offspring take up English as their primary and native language.

-This approach is to be distinguished from a “screening test”, by a philosophy and approach which is commensurate with that of consensus building, of nurturing people and communities, and of imparting social / civic competencies that enable a vibrant and constructive engagement with the society at large.
+This approach is to be distinguished from a “screening test”, by philosophy and approach which is commensurate with that of consensus building, of nurturing people and communities, and of imparting social/civic competencies that enable a vibrant and constructive engagement with the society at large.
 That is, extending the principles and practice of the ideals of ‘mateship’.
 Liverpool MRC Submission: Strengthening the Test for Australian Citizenship June 2017.